raphaelmansuy/tutorials/07_agent/04_chapter.md

 In this chapter, you'll master the art and science of creating LLM Agents that don't just follow scripts but truly understand and respond intelligently to complex business situations.

+**⚠️ Important Note**: The code examples in this chapter demonstrate patterns and concepts.
+Always refer to the [official Google ADK documentation](https://pypi.org/project/google-adk/) for the most current API specifications, import statements, and implementation details, as APIs may evolve.

+**✅ Multiple Tools Support**: ADK's `LlmAgent` fully supports multiple tools via the `tools` parameter, which accepts a list of tools.
+This enables rich, multi-capability agents as demonstrated in the examples below.

 **The Promise:** By the end of this chapter, you'll understand how to craft agent instructions that produce reliable, professional-grade AI reasoning, and you'll know how to choose and configure models for maximum business impact.

 ---